 This is also a nice time to mention pouch closures and my recommendations.
 In this age of modular pouches, it is worth thinking about closure methods and security of stowed equipment.

 In general terms, I prefer my non-ammunition (ie. General equipment) pouches to have silent closures such as zips and fastex side release buckles.
 These items tend to be removed on a regular basis.
-Night vision goggles, food and weapon cleaning kit are included in this classification.
+For instance, dtnvs (Dual Tube Night Vision System), food, and weapon cleaning kit tend to be included in this classification.

 For items that need to be immediately accessed, then such fastening as Velcro and bungy cord may be suitable.
 Weapon magazines, hand grenades, shell dressings and tourniquets are such items that spring to mind.